zio/zio/docs/datatypes/core/zio.md

 ```

 > _**Note:**
 > Finalizers offer very powerful guarantees, but they are low-level, and should generally not be used for releasing resources.
-For higher-level logic built on `ensuring`, see `ZIO#bracket` on the bracket section.
+For higher-level logic built on `ensuring`, see `ZIO#acquireReleaseWith` in the acquire release section.

 #### Unstoppable Finalizers